Avaneeshakrishna/Django-CRM/README.md

 Customer relationship management is a process in which a business or other organization administers its interactions with customers, typically using data analysis to study large amounts of information

+## Description

+Developed a Customer Relationship Management App with Django, Python, and MySQL.
+The app will use MySQL for the database.
+We'll be able to Register, Log In, Log Out, Add Records, View Records, Update Records, and Delete Records.

 ## Getting Started
 * Open GitBash